Understanding Different Types Of Anxiety

-Generalized anxiety disorder (GAD) is defined as a mental disorder marked by excessive and persistent feelings of anxiety lasting longer than six months.
-People experiencing GAD may have pervasive worries about things like social relationships, work, financial matters, and health that interfere with daily life.
+Generalized anxiety disorder (GAD) is a mental illness marked by persistent feelings of anxiety lasting longer than six months.
+People experiencing GAD might not be concerned about specific stressful events but may experience pervasive worries about social relationships, work, financial matters, and health that interfere with daily life.

-If you have three or more of the following symptoms frequently for six months or more, your doctor may arrive at a diagnosis of generalized anxiety disorder.
+If you have three or more of the following symptoms for most days over six months or more, your doctor or mental health professional may arrive at a diagnosis of generalized anxiety disorder:

 • Dwelling on plans and solutions to worst-case scenarios

-• Feeling threatened in situations where no significant threat exists
+• Feeling threatened in situations where no threat exists

 • Feeling restless, on edge, and unable to relax